MegaBedder/my-awesome-lua/README.md

 - [Roberto Ierusalimschy • Publications](http://www.inf.puc-rio.br/~roberto/cvpub.html)
 - [Programming with Multiple Paradigms in Lua](http://www.inf.puc-rio.br/~roberto/docs/ry09-03.pdf)
 - [How uses Coroutines for non-blocking I/O](http://leafo.net/posts/itchio-and-coroutines.html) - It uses coroutines for all asynchronous operations like database queries and HTTP requests.
+- [lightweight concurrency in lua](http://wingolog.org/archives/2018/05/16/lightweight-concurrency-in-lua) - Implementing fibers and a scheduler with Lua's Coroutines
+- [Why we rewrote Lua in JS](https://hackernoon.com/why-we-rewrote-lua-in-js-a66529a8278d) - Lua for the browser
 - [Interfacing Lua with C](https://ciel.im/posts/interfacing-lua-with-c/) - Lua provides an interface allowing to call C functions in Lua environment.
 - [Asynchronous and Event-driven Programming in Lua](https://ciel.im/posts/asynchronous_lua/) - This article demonstrates how to bind libuv API to Lua environment.
 - [Port Lua to Web Environment using WebAssembly (Wasm)](https://ciel.im/posts/port-lua-to-web-environment/) - using emscripten to compile Lua